 Composition.

-Motion Graphics and rhythms.
+Motion Graphics and rhythms of light.

 Zen TV Masterclass ( By Cold Cut / ninjatune.net ) – on how to create audiovisual loops for live sequencing and performance.